What You Need to Know Before You Buy Property in New York

 When Cash is Second to a Mortgage

-If you need money and liquidity right away, having your money tied up in real estate is not going to help you.
+If you need money and liquidity immediately, having your money in real estate will not help.

 Even if you can sell quickly, it may be a terrible time for you to move.
 You might consider taking out a mortgage to keep liquid assets liquid.

-Say you have the cash to make a purchase, but if you can qualify for a mortgage you can keep your cash for a rainy day or put it towards your retirement.
+Say you have the cash to purchase, but if you qualify for a mortgage, you can keep your money for a rainy day or put it towards retirement.

-Making monthly mortgage payments actually helps your credit score as well, actually raising your financial profile and credibility in obtaining other types of financing.
+Making monthly mortgage payments also helps your credit score, raising your financial profile and credibility in obtaining other types of financing.

 Making Moves Now to Prepare

-Saving money can also mean not just putting money away in the bank, but also asking your employer for a promotion or pay raise.
+Saving money can also mean putting money away in the bank and asking your employer for a promotion or pay raise.

-If that's not in the cards, try to find a secure better paying position elsewhere.
+If that's not in the cards, try to find a secure paying position elsewhere.

 Another great idea is to move in with family or friends if you can stomach the sacrifice while you save on rent.